SRH-NC/Diabetes_Prediction/README.md

 ## How to improve the model in the future

 Here are several ideas to improve the model:
-* Add more data to let the 'data better tell the story'
+* Add more data samples let the 'data better tell the story'
+* Instead of binary predictive output, predict outcomes with percentage
 * Treat missing and outlier values to improve accuracy
-* Choose other hyperparameters to model the data in other
+* Choose other hyperparameters to model the data
 * Enable deep leaning feaures when building models